Wild Boar Carnitas

 - Add olive oil to a non-stick skillet and toss in wild boar mixture.
 Stir-fry over high heat for 3 to 5 minutes.

-- Serve with rice, beans, and gluten-free whole grain tortillas.
+- Serve with a wedge of lime and gluten-free whole grain tortillas.
+Diced tomato and jalapeños make for a spicy topping!

 Serves 6 to 8